anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.en.md

 Finally, another use case would be to store a part of the table on a different storage:

 We can store a partitioned table in different tablespaces.
 For example recent data on a fast tablespace on NVMe SSD.
-Then the more rarely accessed data on another tablespace, with less expensive mechanical disks.
+Then, the more rarely accessed data on another tablespace, with less expensive mechanical disks.

 This approach can also make sense in the cloud era where storage is very expensive.